salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # flags.type.description

 Specifies the type of template to create.
-Valid options are: app, component, dashboard, or lens.
+Valid values are 'app', 'component', 'dashboard', or 'lens'.
 Defaults to 'app' if not specified.
 Choose the type that matches your intended use case for the template.

 # flags.subtype.summary